 Please Join Us

-Join us for a virtual webinar featuring information on transformative therapies for sickle cell disease.
+Join us for a series of virtual webinars featuring information on transformative therapies for sickle cell disease.
 Topics to be covered include gene therapy, matched sibling donor transplant, and unrelated donor transplant.
-Please email scdcurativetherapies@choa.org for more information and to RSVP.
+Please RSVP today or email scdcurativetherapies@choa.org for more information.

 The Aflac Cancer and Blood Disorders Center at Children’s Healthcare of Atlanta has one of the largest pediatric sickle cell disease patient populations in the country, caring for more than 2,100 sickle cell patients annually.
 The large volume of patients we serve has allowed us to become experts in the field of curative options for sickle cell, which has allowed us to develop into one of the nation’s leading BMT programs for sickle cell patients.
 The world’s first sickle cell patient to undergo an unrelated cord blood transplant took place at our Egleston Hospital in 1998.